Comparative fault can directly reduce the value of a Michigan motorcycle accident claim.

 What Is Comparative Fault in Michigan Motorcycle Accidents?

-• If you are found to be 50% or less at fault for the accident, you can still recover compensation.
-However, your recovery will be reduced by your percentage of fault.
+• If you are 50% or less at fault, you may still recover compensation, but your damages are reduced by your percentage of fault.

 How Comparative Fault Can Reduce Your Motorcycle Injury Compensation

-• Your total compensation is reduced by your percentage of fault.
+• Your compensation is reduced by your percentage of fault.

-• If you are 51% or more at fault, you lose the right to recover non-economic damages, such as pain and suffering.
+• If you are more than 50% at fault, you cannot recover non-economic damages in Michigan, including pain and suffering.

 🛣️ Rider’s Fault %💰 Total Damages Awarded💵 Final Compensation